TriceHelix/ASMAGAN/README.md

 ## Proceedings of the 28th ACM International Conference on Multimedia
 **The official repository with Pytorch**

+*This is a modified fork focussed on adding model exporting functionality, specifically to ONNX.*

 ## Top News <img width=8% src="./doc/img/new.gif"/>

 **`2021-09-25`**: Training related code has been released.